The Banking Regulation Review: Cambodia

 - no exchange control; and

 - minimum currency risk due to Cambodia's highly dollarised economy.

-As at the end of 2019, there were 46 commercial banks, 15 specialised banks, 82 microfinance institutions (including seven microfinance deposit-taking institutions), 15 financial lease companies, five third-party processors, one credit bureau (Credit Bureau Cambodia), 20 payment service-providing institutions and 248 rural credit institutions in Cambodia.2 The Rural Development Bank is the only state-owned specialised bank, whose principle role is to service and refinance loans to licensed financial institutions, associations, development communities and small and medium-sized enterprises that take part in rural development in Cambodia.
+As at the end of 2020, there were 52 commercial banks, 14 specialised banks, 81 microfinance institutions (including six microfinance deposit-taking institutions), 15 financial lease companies, four third-party processors, one credit bureau (Credit Bureau Cambodia), 24 payment service-providing institutions and 246 rural credit institutions in Cambodia.2 The Rural Development Bank is the only state-owned specialised bank, whose principle role is to service and refinance loans to licensed financial institutions, associations, development communities and small and medium-sized enterprises that take part in rural development in Cambodia.

 The Cambodian banking system is gradually shifting from a cash-based economy to an electronic payment culture as more financial institutions launch internet or mobile banking and expand their ATM networks.
 Financial services offered by BFIs are often limited to conventional products, such as deposits and loans; however, a significant diversification has taken place with the introduction of other sophisticated products involving trade finance, payment facilities, foreign exchange and financial leasing.
 Large loans are usually arranged through cross-border financing by the parent or affiliated company of foreign banks with participation from their locally incorporated subsidiary; however, it is rare to see syndicated loans jointly organised by different banks in the country.